 The latest Disney movie inspired by the chess miracle

-On a ramshackle street in a slum in Kampala, Brian Mugabe looks at the site of the family’s home and recounts how his sister, a chess champion, lifted the family out of misery.
+On a rundown street in a slum in Kampala, Brian Mugabe looks at the site of the family’s home and recounts how his sister, a chess champion, lifted the family out of misery.

-Ten years ago, Brian, his younger sister Fiona Mutesi, his brother Richard, and their mother Harriet were struggling to survive in Katwe, a slum in the Ugandan capital.
+Ten years ago, Brian, his younger sister Fiona Mutesi, his brother Richard, and his mother Harriet were struggling to survive in Katwe, a slum in the Ugandan capital.

 Her life changed when Fiona discovered that she had an exceptional talent for chess.
 Disney tells its incredible story in a movie released in September in the US: “The Queen of Katwe” (“The Queen of Katwe”).